 The lab will be one of the finest research centers in the world for construction materials and methods

-When completed, the Clayco Advanced Construction Materials Laboratory will expand the High-bay Structures Laboratory in Butler-Carlton Civil Engineering Hall to provide 16,000 square feet of research space for developing and testing new construction materials and methods.
+When completed, the Clayco Advanced Construction Materials Laboratory will also expand the High-bay Structures Laboratory in Butler-Carlton Civil Engineering Hall to provide 16,000 square feet of research space for developing and testing new construction materials and methods.

 The ACML also will support the university’s research focus on infrastructure and sustainability, including the rehabilitation of urban mass-transportation centers such as highways, bridges, tunnels, rail, airports, port and water navigation channels, and utility infrastructure.

 The Clayco culture is built on building more than structures.
 We believe our projects are building communities, and that the jobs don’t stop when the projects open.